Linqhost/atomicorp_rules_for_nginx/README.md

 # Atomicorp rules for NGINX

 Downloads new ModSecurity Atomicorp (experimental) rules for nginx.
+The script downloads and validates the package.
+If all is fine then NGINX will be reloaded
+Please read the disclaimer and requirements before using this tool.

 ## Disclaimer
 ModSecurity for NGINX is in a very experimental state.
 Don't use it in a production environment!
 If you really want to use ModSecurity we